lelaboratoire/rethink-prs-ms/manuscript.md

 ![Combining 1-way (MRS1) and 2-way (MRS2) risk scores, MRS shows increasing outperformance to standard PRS as dataset contains more main and interaction effects.](images/improvements_train_ms.svg){#fig:improvements width="70%"}

+## Discussion
+While PRS holds much promise for identifying individuals who may benefit from prioritized  preventions, one of its current limitation is the model simplicity [@1GK3F1BxE].
+To address one of the simplicity problems, in this study, we developed a new model that enables automatic genotype encodings and takes into account gene-gene interactions, thereby improved the generalizability of the risk scores.
+To the best of our knowledge, MRS is the first risk score model that considers epistatic interactions [...]

+We developed a method for
+We showed that the MRS method outperformed standard PRS in many of the simulated datasets, indicating that ...
+We further examined the association between this improvement and the amount of two-way epistatic effect induced in the binary phenotypic outcome.

+We acknowledge a few limitations of the current study.
+First, without real data...
+Although we compensated the lack of real data with a diverse, unbiased set of simulated datasets, a future study analyzing will prove beneficial to quantify the new model's utility in practice.
+Second, the computation expense... small number of variants...
+However, we hope this study will inspire others...
+Finally, the risk score framework has received criticism, evaluation of PRS: not just in terms of sensitivity and specificity but also with respect to potential clinical efficacy.

 ## Acknowledgement